According to Radicati, the average professional receives about 121 emails per day.

 You might have some experience sending cold emails and merely need some new examples to inspire you.
 Or maybe you’re new to cold email and want to know best practices.

-Then again, maybe you have experience but need something for a particular situation and want an easy solution.
+Then again, maybe you have experience but need something for a particular situation and want an easy solution that fits in well with the other parts of an effective email.

 I’ll cover all kinds of common scenarios and show you the perfect templates and specific subject line examples to help you generate clicks and conversions through cold emails.